 Jewel of the Seas vs Grandeur of the Seas

 The Royal Caribbean Jewel of the Seas was built in 2004.
-It's 8 years newer than the Grandeur of the Seas, which was built in 1996 and renovated in 2012.
+It was renovated in 2021.
+It's 8 years newer than the Grandeur of the Seas, which was built in 1996 and renovated in 2021.

 Comparison Overview